If you’re new to the digital recruitment scene, you may wonder, what is an online video interview?

 How to do a recorded video interview?
 Candidate questions answered

 Setting up a one-way interview can feel awkward and strange talking to a camera.
 But you should internalise that there will be people at the other end watching your pre-recorded video.

 So take this opportunity to demonstrate who you are confidently and with a smile on your face

 Look relaxed and pretend you’re talking to someone when answering each question.
 Let’s look into this in more detail.

 1. How to do well in a virtual interview?

 Determining successful candidates in video interviews is so much more than just how each question is answered.

-The recruiter will send a step-by-step instruction on how to set up your interview recording.
+The recruiter will send step-by-step instructions on how to set up your interview recording.
 Ensure you follow these instructions carefully to demonstrate your ability to take instruction.